 There is no single answer for this question because your income will depend on your specific skills.
 However, in very broad terms, it's important to be aware that salaries in Bolivia are usually much, much lower than in North America, Europe, Australia and other countries.
 Unless you are hired by a company that offers a "foreign-style" salary to you, because it cannot find Bolivian nationals with your particular skills, you will need to be honest with yourself about the kind of lifestyle you plan to keep.

 As examples, employees at shops and restaurants, and administrative assistants and other office workers, often earn less than $200 per month.
 Teachers at Bolivian public schools, police officers, bank tellers, and public servants at government institutions generally earn an average of US$300-500 per month.
 People in managerial positions can earn the equivalent of US$500-1000 per month or more.
-Needless to say, most foreigners generally seek work with foreign companies, are self-employed, or are living in Bolivia on their savings or the retirement pensions they earn from their countries.
+Most foreigners generally seek work with foreign companies, are self-employed, or are living in Bolivia on their savings or the retirement pensions they earn from their countries.

 Is it easy to start a company in Bolivia?